wpsharks/comment-mail/readme.txt

 - **RVE (Replies Via Email)**
   Comment Mail Pro makes it very easy for subscribers to reply to a notification they receive via email—_with_ an email!
 In short, instead of a subscriber (i.e., someone that receives an update via email) being forced to return to your site, they can simply reply via email.
 Their response magically ends up on your site in the proper comment thread—just as if they _had_ taken the time to return to your site.

   The best part about this feature is that it requires no special server requirements, and very little configuration.
-This is because Comment Mail Pro has been integrated with Mandrill for RVE service.
-So all you need to do is follow the simple instructions to setup a Mandrill account.
+This is because Comment Mail Pro has been integrated with both Mandrill and SparkPost for RVE service.
+So all you need to do is follow the simple instructions to setup a Mandrill or SparkPost account.
 Then supply Comment Mail with the email address that you configure there.

 - **SSO (Single Sign-On) Integration**
   This powerful functionality in Comment Mail Pro attracts _many_ more comments (thus, subscribers).
 With SSO enabled a commenter can be identified by simply logging into your site with Facebook, Twitter, Google+, or LinkedIn.